karunakc/karunakc/README.md

-### Hi there👋, I'm a second year Computer Science Student at PES Univeristy.
+### Hi there👋, I'm a fourth year Computer Science Student at PES Univeristy.
 - 🔭 I’m currently working on **a Deep Learning project with focus on Image Processing and NLP .**
 - 🌱 I’m currently learning **Machine Learning and Data Science.**